remykumar/weather_info/README.md

 **Simple software to display the Weather condition & Temperature of top few US cities**

 This repo hosts a quite basic python code which goes out to internet and gets the current weather/temperature of few US cities.
 The build & deploy script is also in the same repo.
-The purpose of this code is to learn the build & deploy process (using make).
+The purpose of this code is to learn the build & deploy process in a Python virtual environment (using make).

 Here is the usage help: